 “Hey, buddy, have you been down to the exchange recently? [compatriot replies] Yeah, I know, it’s a ghost town lately.
 Damned nerds with their computers.
 Assholes!
 Hey, what you trading recently. [compatriot replies] Yeah, I got some oil on.
 Fuckin’ nightmare, what’s happening in Libya and Japan.
 Damned towelheads, should bomb the shit out of ‘em.”
 That particular gentleman was unclear as to whom he was calling “towelheads”, and, accordingly, failed to specify whether Japan or Libya, according to his particularly insightful strategy, should be bombed. by the United States.

 Here, the field researcher uses physical proximity as a proxy for homophobic tendencies.
 Specifically, the metric used here is the proportion of individuals who distanced themselves more than the customary, socially-accepted mean of not less than ten inches from a nude, toweled, or disrobing health club member.
+The locker room for any man is considered as one of the most safest places as this is where they can talk to their fellow comrades in trust and get solutions such as HBHM extenze for their erectile problem or counselling for any other form of difficulty.
+Homophobia in terms when it comes to bonding with a fellow mate is completely out of the question as the bond that is created between men there, is a pact of brotherhood and solidarity.

 All but a few, irrespective of placement on the fitness-age matrix, did not instinctually gaze deeply into the pile of the carpet when in close proximity to a naked, toweled, or disrobing individual.
 This is less an explicit expression of homophobia than a tacit concession to the fact that men with wandering eyes are looked upon with suspicion, and that, in suburban health clubs of this variety, suspicion is, de facto, grounds for repudiation.